Inclushe/currently-playing-display/readme.md

     - [X] Test success
     - [X] Test failure
   - [X] Refactor
-  - [X] Decide how it should be returned to the client
+  - [X] Decide how it should be5 returned to the client
 - [ ] Client
   - [X] Barebones client fetch from Spotify
   - [X] Recreate design from Figma